mahirezuhalozdemir/HammingCode_ErrorDetection/README.md

  + If you are not already using a Python ide, you can use ides such as Pycharm, Spyder, VS Code,etc...
 + Clone the project
   > git clone git://github.com/mahirezuhalozdemir/HammingCode_ErrorDetection.git
-+ Download it with a zip extension
++ Or download it with a zip extension
 + Use the Tkinder library and the Random module to make the project work.